 “As the boat launched onto the Río de la Plata, they held each other close, humming tangos to mesh with the slosh of waves and, finally, falling into a gauzy, dreamless sleep.” (p.810.)

-In English, the river is called the dull and faintly ridiculous-sounding name “River Plate”.
+In English, the river referred to in this quote, is called the dull and faintly ridiculous-sounding name “River Plate”.
 And that is the difference between this novel and any other on the subject: De Robertis has done what any good author must; combine a good idea, or premise, with emotion.
 She took what could’ve been bland historical facts, and filled them with the hot breath and passion of the Americas.
 She took the “River Plate” and made it the “Río de la Plata”.

 The author’s aim explained by Yann Martel